jokoadenur/segmonR/README.md

    ```
 ### Data Requirements:
   To use the segmonr() function effectively, your data must contain at least two columns:

-  text: The category or label for each segment.
+  text: The category or label for each segment
-  value: The value or proportion for each segment.
+  value: The value or proportion for each segment

   Optional additional columns such as color, group, or category can be used to further customize the visualization.